What the drivers think

 Mark Webber:

-At the end of the day I’m very passionate about the sport, and the more they do to destabilise it and make it more difficult for teams or people that try to enjoy it and stick up for it at the bar every week, it’s difficult to keep talking positive about it when we wash our clothes in public so often.
+At the end of the day I’m very passionate about the sport, and the more they do to destabilise it and make it more difficult for teams or people that try to enjoy it and stick up for it at the bar every week, its difficult to keep talking positive about it when we wash our clothes in public so often.

 I hope the sport is in reasonable shape next year in terms of teams competing.
 There’s a lot of water to go under the bridge yet and some serious egos involved, so we’ll see.